 COVID-19 significantly altered the operating environment for public transport.
 During initial COVID-19 Alert Levels 4 and 3 concerns about physical distancing and transmission risk led to the removal of cash fares and cash and ticket handling across the Metlink public transport network.
 Funding to cover lost fare revenue was made available by Waka Kotahi NZ Transport Agency to Metlink during COVID-19 Alert Levels 4 and 3.
 On 1 July 2020, we resumed the collection of fares.
 Our national pandemic response and consideration of our future operating environment has required us to increase and accelerate our focus on ongoing preparedness and resilience across our network, particularly in relation to our ability to collect fare revenue.

 Metlink is preparing for the transition to the National Ticketing Solution (NTS).
 The NTS is a central government coordinated project that will look to provide a connected and standardised electronic ticketing system across all New Zealand.
 The NTS is also expected to provide a range of opportunities including simplified fares for multi-modal journeys and enhanced customer interfaces and information.
+Metlink is actively working to prepare infrastructure, resources and policies to introduce NTS into the Wellington region by 2023.

 Enhancing fare collection efficiency and effectiveness aligns with Metlink's longstanding vision for the delivery of a world-class integrated public transport network for the Wellington region, with high levels of accessibility, quality, reliability and flexibility.
-The draft RPTP 2021-31 sets out the key policies and actions relating to revenue protection.
+The RPTP 2021-31 sets out the key policies and actions relating to revenue protection.
 Policy 6.6.f sets out actions to ensure that all users pay the correct fares.